ygorelik/ydk-gen/sdk/cpp/README.md

 ### Installing third party dependencies

 If user platform is supported one, it is recommended to use `ydk-gen/install_ydk.sh` script.
-The script will also install Python virtual environment in default or specified location.
+The script will also install Python virtual environment in default or specified location, when '--venv' is specified.

 ```
 # Clone ydk-gen from GitHub